OpenMined/PySyft/docs/source/guides/data-owner/04-configure-pb.rst

 within your datasets.
 In this case, Differential Privacy is maintained when a query across both datasets ``with`` Jane Doe in it versus that same query on both datasets ``without`` Jane Doe creates the ``same output``.
 Noise is added to help average out and make up the difference between having Jane there versus not.
+In other words, Jane Doe becomes a very difficult, if not impossible, straw to find within the haystack.

 From a top-level view, this means a couple of things:

 * Differential Privacy can help a Data Scientist see trends in data ``without`` being able to ``identify`` the participants.
 * The more a specific data subject involved in the query ``stands out`` in a dataset, the more noise has to be added to ``obfuscate`` them.
-* There is a natural ``tradeoff`` between how much ``Privacy`` is preserved versus how much ``Accuracy`` is given.
+* There is a natural ``tradeoff`` between how much ``Privacy`` is preserved versus how much ``Accuracy`` is given to the Data Scientist..
-* Data scientists can ``create answers`` from the list of allowed questions the Data Owner limited them to.
-This is enabled by the use and combination of different types of ``PETs``. (see the image 👇 for reference)
+* You can set a privacy limit in PyGrid and trust that a Data Scientist will not be able to get answers to a query that surpasses that limit on any one ``Data Subject``. (see the image 👇 for reference)
-* Data scientists can download their allowed answers, creating a streamlined flow where ``answering questions`` using an org's Domain Server will be as easy as going to the organization's public website. (see the image 👇 for reference)
+* Data scientists can download answers that remain within specified ``privacy limits``, creating a streamlined flow where answering questions using an org's Domain Server will be as easy as going to the organization's public website. (see the image 👇 for reference)

 |04-configure-pb-02|